Analyze Multiple Exposure Realizations

 the total number of samples included.

-- included.replicates
+- included.realizations

-indices of replicate exposures that were included to obtain results.
+indices of realization exposures that were included to obtain results.
 Fits without a valid variance estimate (i.e., non-invertible Hessian or inverse that is not positive definite) or that reach the maximal number of iterations without convergence are filtered out and not used to obtain results.

 Details